palvaroni/local-serve/README.md

 pyinstaller -F serve.py
 ```

 Serve with `serve.exe -p <rootPath>`.
-The `rootPath` parameter is defined relative to, and defaults to the current directory.
+The `rootPath` parameter is defined relative to, and defaults to the current working directory.